open-telemetry/oteps/text/trace/0173-messaging-semantic-conventions.md

 independent of their position in the stream (e. g., if message B is located at a later position in the stream than message A, then message B cannot be settled without also settling message A).

+As the diagram below shows, messages cannot be settled individually.
+Instead, settlement information is related to the overall ordered message stream.

 ```
                                Checkpoint